 Continue reading “Cloth Diapers 101: Troubleshooting”

-This last baby we made the switch from plastic bottles to glass.
-We still have an Avent plastic bottle kicking around here that we use occasionally but we’ve really liked having more eco friendly products around for Little Miss.
+We finally made the switch from plastic baby bottles to glass ones!
+We still have an commercial plastic bottle kicking around here that we use occasionally, but we’ve really liked having more eco friendly products around for Little Miss.
 Turns out, upon doing some research, there are several items we use all the time that can be switched out for greener options – especially those for drinking!
 Continue reading “5 Eco Friendly Products – Bottoms Up!”

 Yeah, dumped ’em.
 No pun intended.
 Stopped the madness of leaks and rashes.
 Went cold turkey on the whole cloth diaper grind.
 I still had them tucked away in my emergency preparedness boxes, but I was done using them!
 Then…I took them up again.
 Baby girl got older, I slept more and the whole thing didn’t seem like such a mess.
 We started figuring out the kinks and I tried different systems.
 And then, I quit again.
 So, more for me than you, here are a few things I learned about cloth diapering.
 Continue reading “Cloth Diapering: Why I Ditched Cloth Diapers”